This is a quick and easy baby quilt pattern using simple raw edge applique.

 The bottoms and tips of each raindrop should line up (see image).

-The fattest part of the raindrops on either side of the central line should be 3” from the centre on either side.
+The fattest part of the raindrops on either side of the central line should be 3” from the center on either side.

 You should find that your highest and lowest raindrops are approximately 7” from the top and bottom of your fabric.